wmgroot/argo-cd/docs/operator-manual/applicationset/Progressive-Rollouts.md

 # Progressive Rollouts

-This feature allows you to control the order that the ApplicationSet controller will use to create or update the Applications owned by an ApplicationSet resource.
+This feature allows you to control the order in which the ApplicationSet controller will create or update the Applications owned by an ApplicationSet resource.

 ## Use Cases
 The Progressive Rollouts feature set is intended to be light and flexible.
-The feature is intended to only interact with the health of managed Applications.
+The feature only interacts with the health of managed Applications.
 It is not intended to support direct integrations with other Rollout controllers (such as the native ReplicaSet controller or Argo Rollouts).

 * Progressive Rollouts watch for the managed Application resources to become "Healthy" before proceeding to the next stage.
-* Deployments, Daemonsets, StatefulSets, and [Argo Rollouts](https://argoproj.github.io/argo-rollouts/) are all supported, because the Application enters a "Progressing" state while pods are being rolled out.
+* Deployments, DaemonSets, StatefulSets, and [Argo Rollouts](https://argoproj.github.io/argo-rollouts/) are all supported, because the Application enters a "Progressing" state while pods are being rolled out.
+In fact, any resource with a health check that can report a "Progressing" status is supported.
 * [Argo CD Resource Hooks](../../user-guide/resource_hooks.md) are supported.
-We recommend this approach for users that need advanced functionality when an Argo Rollout cannot be used, such as smoke testing after a Daemonset change.
+We recommend this approach for users that need advanced functionality when an Argo Rollout cannot be used, such as smoke testing after a DaemonSet change.

 ## Enabling Progressive Rollouts
 As an experimental feature, progressive rollouts must be explicitly enabled, in one of two ways.